Best Volumising Sprays for Fine Hair (Without Stickiness or Build-Up)

 Fine hair doesn’t usually need loads of product through the ends.

-Too much spray on the lengths can make the hair feel:
+Too much spray on the lengths can make hair feel:

 Focus more on support at the roots.